Plant-Based and Traditional Memory Foam Go Head to Head.

-Are you curious about how plant-based memory foam compares to traditional?
-Many shoppers are surprised to learn there are differences and may not realize what characteristics distinguish one from the other.
-To learn more about the similarities and differences we take an in-depth look at not only the two types, but also comparisons of two popular manufacturers that were chosen to represent both plant-based memory foam and traditional.
+In order for consumers to learn more about the similarities and differences we take an in-depth look at not only the two types, but also comparisons of two popular manufacturers that were chosen to represent both plant-based memory foam and traditional.

 Traditional vs Plant-Based Memory Foam

-Traditional forms of viscoelastic material have been used in bedding for over 20 years now.
+No stranger to the game, traditional forms of viscoelastic material have been used in bedding for over 20 years now.
 Memory foam continues gaining popularity among consumers, and in the past ten years this has inevitably meant more options coming to the market.
-Though this type of bed consistently rates higher than spring beds in terms of comfort and overall satisfaction, there are few issues that new comers like plant-based foams have sought to address.
+Though this type of bed consistently rates higher than spring beds in terms of comfort and overall satisfaction, there are few issues that newcomers like plant-based foams have sought to address.

 Traditional Memory Foam